Morley-Ellenbrook Line

 Underpass mural

-With images emphasising the ecological and cultural importance of groundwater, this mural will brighten the Drumpellier Drive pedestrian underpass with representation of Bennett Brook stream, traditional Aboriginal pathways and Whiteman Park’s native flora and fauna.
+With images emphasising the ecological and cultural importance of groundwater, this mural will brighten the Drumpellier Drive pedestrian underpass with representation of Bennett Brook stream, traditional Noongar pathways and Whiteman Park’s native flora and fauna.

 Artwork by Rohin Kickett and Haylee Fieldes (Fieldey)